top of page

 • Homes

-To qualify for LEED certification, projects must meet certain prerequisites plus earn points and pay certification fees.
-This green building standard takes a holistic approach and doesn’t focus on just one aspect of sustainable design.
-Projects can earn points for a low carbon footprint, water and energy efficiency, waste reduction, transportation, sustainable materials, human health, and indoor air quality.
+To achieve LEED certification, projects must meet specific prerequisites, earn points across various sustainability categories, and pay certification fees.
+This holistic approach addresses multiple aspects of sustainable design, including energy efficiency, water conservation, waste reduction, transportation, sustainable materials, human health, and indoor air quality.
 Points are awarded in different categories for meeting specific criteria.

 • Platinum: 80+ points